bayan-404/world-countries/README.md

  - Filter countries by region
  - see more detailed information for a spcific country
  - show the border countries on the detail page of each country
- - Toggle the color scheme between light and dark mode

 ## how to run :
  1- git clone